NextCenturyCorporation/neon-dash/src/app/library/README.md

 ### Setup

-* Import the NCCL Core Components and the Web Component polyfills into your frontend application.
+* Import the NCCL core components / models / services and the Web Component polyfills into your frontend application.
 * Define a [**Search Component**](#search-component) and zero or more [**Filter Components**](#filter-component) for each of your application's data visualizations (or import and use NCCL [**Visualization Components**](#visualizations)).
 * Create [**Dataset**](#datasets), [**FilterService**](#filterservice), and [**SearchService**](#searchservice) objects and use them to initialize your Search and Filter Components.
 * Separately, deploy the [**NCCL Data Server**](#the-data-server) so that it can communicate with your frontend application and your datastores.